 Pvt.
 James William Sallee was the son of Hez Sallee and Sarah Cunningham-Sallee.
 He was born on May 18, 1916, in Mercer County, Kentucky.
-With his four brothers and one sister, he grew up in Harrodsburg, Kentucky.
-James and his brother, Heze, joined the Kentucky National Guard’s 38th Division Tank Company in Harrodsburg.
-Since they were in the National Guard, they did not have to register for the draft when it took effect on October 16, 1940.
-The company was federalized on November 25, 1940, and ordered to Fort Knox, Kentucky.
-The company boarded 10 trucks in Harrodsburg on November 28th and its tanks were loaded onto a flatcar and taken by train to Ft.
+With his four brothers and one sister, he grew up in Harrodsburg, Kentucky, and was known as William to his family.
+With his brother, Heze, he joined the Kentucky National Guard’s 38th Division Tank Company in Harrodsburg.
+The members of the company were sworn into the Regular Army and given physicals.
+Some men inducted in the morning were released by noon the same day.
+The company’s two tanks were loaded onto a flatcar and taken by train to Ft.
 Knox.
-The company left Harrodsburg at 12:30 P.M. arriving four hours later at 4:30 P.M.
+The company left Harrodsburg on November 28 at 12:30 P.M. arriving at the base about four hours later at 4:30 P.M.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.